negrinho/deep_architect/docs/source/tutorials/new_frameworks.rst

     import deep_architect.visualization as vi
     vi.draw_graph(outputs.values(), draw_module_hyperparameter_info=False)

-As modules with single inputs and single outputs are so common, we defined a few simplified functions that directly work with the Keras definition.
+As modules with a single input and a single output are common, we defined a few simplified functions that directly work with the Keras definition.
 The goal of these functions is to reduce boilerplate and provide a more concise workflow.
-For example, the above function could be expressed in the same way as
+For example, the above function could be expressed in the same way as:

 .. code:: python